debezium/debezium-design-documents/gsoc/2026/VanKhanhAnny/proposal.md

 #### 8. Trade-offs: direct SSH MVP vs. host-side agent

-Public mentor feedback on another proposal suggested an alternative design where Conductor uses SSH only for bootstrap, then installs a lightweight service on the host and uses HTTP for ongoing lifecycle management.
+Another possible design is to use SSH only for bootstrap, then install a lightweight service on the host and use HTTP for ongoing lifecycle management.
 I think that is a valid direction, but I would still choose a direct SSH-backed MVP first.

 **Option A: direct SSH-backed lifecycle management**